jindian/linux_note/README.md

 # linux\_note

-Debug linux startup with gdb
+Debug grub and linux source code with GDB

 Knowledge of assembly, shell, C are needed